NativeDynamics/NeutriumJS.thermo.IAPWS97/README.md

 #### Bower.io

-You can install NeutriumJS Steam using bower
+You can install NeutriumJS Steam using bower.

 	bower install neutriumjs-steam